Skip to Content

 1-3-1 press defense

-The 1-3-1 press defense is a type of basketball defensive strategy that implements on-ball pressure, particularly in the backcourt, and traps near the sidelines, especially in the frontcourt, to limit or prevent offensive scoring opportunities.
+The 1-3-1 press defense is a type of basketball strategy that implements on-ball pressure, particularly in the backcourt, as well as traps near the sidelines, especially in the frontcourt, to limit or prevent offensive scoring opportunities.

 2-1-2 press defense